mvolkmann/blog/src/zig.md

 For help on a specific command that follows `zig`, enter `zig {command} --help`.

 To build and run the program above, enter `zig run hello.zig`.
+The executable is not saved.

-To create an executable, enter `zig build-exe --name hello hello.zig`.
+To create an executable and save it, enter `zig build-exe --name hello hello.zig`.

 To run the executable, enter `./hello`.